Who we are

 The Oregon Province

 Jesuits around the world are organized into geographical territories called provinces.
-The Oregon Province is one of 9 nine provinces in the U.S., and includes Alaska, Washington, Oregon, Alaska and Montana.
+The Oregon Province is one of eight provinces in the U.S., and includes Alaska, Washington, Oregon, Montana and Idaho.

 Throughout the Pacific Northwest, Jesuits serve as teachers, campus ministers and administrators at universities, high schools, and Nativity middle schools.
 We also serve as parish ministers, chaplains, and spiritual directors.
 In all our ministries and work, we strive to keep alive the tradition of prayerful discernment established by St. Ignatius and to do all things for the greater glory of God.